 The Hospitality sector includes more than 4 billion square feet of floor area nationally, encompassing nearly 5 million guest rooms.
 Hospitality partners represent 1 billion square feet, or 24% of the hospitality sector’s total market floorspace.
 Every year, the hospitality sector spends more than $7 billion on energy.
 If every hospitality property in the US reduced energy cost by just 10%, the sector would save $730 million annually.

 Team up with DOE’s exceptional network of staff and technical experts to determine energy savings goals, develop innovative cost effective energy solutions, and deploy efficient technologies and market practices.

-Green Ideas Challenge for Hospitality Solutions at a GlanceThe Green Ideas Challenge at The Venetian, The Palazzo, and Sands Expo allowed resort staff to help identify opportunities for energy or water savings, helping staff get more involved in Las Vegas Sands' corporate sustainability efforts.
+Las Vegas Sands Green Ideas Challenge Solutions at a GlanceThe Green Ideas Challenge at The Venetian, The Palazzo, and Sands Expo allowed resort staff to help identify opportunities for energy or water savings, helping staff get more involved in Las Vegas Sands's corporate sustainability efforts.

 Solutions at a Glance

 Sustainability in Hotels, Opportunities and Trends Shaping the Future of Hospitality - Urban Land Institute

 ULI’s report,explores how the hospitality sector is embracing sustainability by, implementing energy, water, and waste management best practices.